1Optic/minerva/design/sql_change_logging.md

 This logic can better be placed in the administrative tooling so that each step can be logged in a similar manner.

+## Rationale

+Here are descriptions of choices that are made with alternatives and reasoning.

+### Standard PostgreSQL Statement Logging

+The use of standard PostgreSQL statement logging was considered as an alternative to logging of statements in the Minerva administrative tool.
+This is an option and can be configured per user.
+We choose to still log using the Minerva administrative tool because it allows us to provide more context and have the statements grouped together more logically.